Create a

 1. High turnover rates

-Financial services HR teams must deal with and manage employee turnover rates that are among the highest of any industry segment.
+Financial services HR teams must deal with and manage employee turnover rates among the highest in any industry segment.
 FSIs experience 18.6% turnover, compared to an average of 13.5% across industries.
 The high rate is primarily driven by Millennials, who comprise 36% of the U.S. and 75% of the global workforce.
 The prospects do not appear to be improving, with a reported 60% of financial professionals seeking new jobs in other industries, and PWC finding that 53% of finance professionals contemplate a job change in their first year of employment.

 2. Unhappy workers